 Again Again is also a for-profit social enterprise.
 We are a limited liability company, combining purpose with profit.
 This keeps us sustainable and in it for the long haul.

-A proportion of profits will be reinvested into waste minimisation impact initiatives once we have moved past the pilot phase.
+We have committed 3% of our revenue from service fees to be reinvested into waste minimisation impact initiatives.
 Initially we will partner with Sustainability Trust in Wellington, and Kaipatiki Project and EcoMatters in Auckland. for the delivery of these initiatives.
 They rock too.

 Business matters too.
 By providing the brandable sleeve opportunity to vendors, Again Again provides a platform for otherwise competing businesses to work together without diluting their individual brand strengths.
 This powerfully enhances the share capacity of the scheme and is a strong indicator of uptake and success.